terrimporter/CO1Classifier/README.md

-The latest release can be downloaded from here: https://github.com/terrimporter/CO1Classifier/releases/tag/v3.0 The CO1v3_trained.tar.gz file should be decompressed and used directly with the RDP Classifier to make taoxnomic assignments to the species rank.
+The latest release can be downloaded from here: https://github.com/terrimporter/CO1Classifier/releases/tag/v3.0 The CO1v3_trained.tar.gz file should be decompressed and used directly with the RDP Classifier to make taxonomic assignments to the species rank.

 The reference files for the latest release can be downloaded from here: https://github.com/terrimporter/CO1Classifier/releases/tag/v3.0-ref The CO1v3_training.tar.gz file should be decompressed.
 The folder contains the original taxonomy and fasta files that are included here for reference only.
 They were originally mined from GenBank in April 2018.
 These sequences were originally identified to the species rank in the NCBI nucleotide database.
 All sequences here are at least 500bp long and have been screened to remove human and bacterial contaminant sequences.
+Sequences containing any nucleotide ambiguities were excluded.
 Taxonomic composition is largely Arthropoda and Chordata.
 Outgroup taxa representing other major eukaryote and prokaryote lineages have been included.

 ### December 4, 2017